 Beginner Workout Move #2: The Crawl

-In functional fitness, everyday moves like crawling or carrying jugs are incorporated into intense workouts.
+In functional fitness, everyday moves such as crawling or carrying jugs are incorporated into intense workouts.
 The method is being used by everyone from military training camps to rehab centers for elderly patients, because research shows it provides major fitness bang-for-buck without incurring injury.

 How to: Get down on all fours.
 Drop to your elbows while lifting your knees off the floor and putting your weight on your toes.
 Begin shifting your weight from side to side as you crawl, military-style, from one side of the room to another (you’ll want a padded or carpeted floor for this.
 Crawl 20 seconds, then rest.
 Work your way up to 60 seconds.

 This is the basic cardio building block for any workout, but you need to remember the DIF: That stands for duration, intensity, and frequency of your workout.
 Those three variables are everything when you start up a new fitness regimen.
 You only want to mess with one variable each week to avoid overwhelming your body and risking injury.